 A combination of videos and relaxation techniques

-But how does CARL work, exactly?
-For the most part, it uses videos.
-The Dental Tribune article notes that two of these videos taught techniques patients can use to combat fear.
-The other seven videos show an actor getting a dental injection step-by-step.
-These videos serve to expose the patient to the trigger gradually.
+How does CARL operate exactly?
+It mostly makes use of videos.
+According to the Dental Tribune article, two of these videos taught patients how to manage their fear.
+The remaining seven films demonstrate an actor receiving a dental injection step-by-step.
+These videos aim to introduce the trigger to the patient progressively.

 A dental crown is a type of dental restoration that gets placed on a tooth.
 It protects a weak tooth and helps restore a broken tooth.
-Additionally, it can help hold a dental bridge in place as well as cover a tooth with misshaping or discoloring.
+It can also help hold a dental bridge in place and cover a tooth with misshaping or discoloration.

 To install a dental crown, the patient needs two separate dental visits.
 The first visit involves the preparation of the tooth and the creation of an impression.
-The cementing of a temporary crown also takes place.
+Then, the cementing of a temporary crown also takes place.

-Two dental appointments can be time-consuming for some.
-Moreover, these appointments can interfere with daily schedules.
-Taking an impression can be uncomfortable, and a temporary crown can be unsightly and difficult to adjust to at first.
+For some, two dental appointments can be time-consuming.
+Furthermore, these appointments can disrupt daily schedules.
+Taking an impression is unpleasant, and a temporary crown is unsightly and difficult to adjust to at first.

-Fortunately, dentistry continues to improve, moving away from the inefficient processes and towards comfort, speed, and quality.
+Fortunately, dentistry keeps improving, moving away from ineffective procedures and toward comfort, speed, and quality.

-You may be asking, so what?
-But, this dental technology is not only impressive for its abundant capabilities.
-CAD/CAM dental technology allows same-day crowns, bridges, dentures, implants, veneers, among others.
-This is because it allows the restoration to be done right in the dental office that very same day.
+This dental technology is not only impressive for its excellent capabilities.
+For example, CAD/CAM dental technology allows same-day crowns, bridges, dentures, implants, and veneers.
+This is because it will enable the completion of the restoration in the dental office on the same day.